MantasKul/LearningEverything/README.md

 This is for me to keep as a reference and for anyone else it might be relevant whether to get to know what I know or some other reasons.

+# TDD project

+This is a project to practice writing unit tests as well as get used to Test Driven Development

 # Packages in the project

 Algorithms: